labstreaminglayer/plugin-UE4/README.md

 ## Install

-This plugin isn't (yet?) on the marketplace.
+This plugin is also available on the [Marketplace](https://www.unrealengine.com/marketplace/en-US/product/labstreaminglayer-plugin).

 To add it to your project, copy this entire folder into your `/[Project Root]/Plugins/` folder or you can even git clone it in there: `[Project Root]\Plugins> git clone https://github.com/labstreaminglayer/plugin-UE4.git LSL` or `git submodule add https://github.com/labstreaminglayer/plugin-UE4.git LSL` if you are already working in a git repo.
 If you want to use this plugin across multiple projects, it might be better to place it in your `/[UE4 Root]/Engine/Plugins/` folder.
 The UE4 Editor must be restarted after moving the plugin.
 You may be asked to rebuild the module when the editor relaunches; please choose "Yes" to rebuild.

 To verify the plugin is installed, open the Plugins menu (Edit > Plugins) and the plugin should be listed under the "Input Devices" category, possibly under the Project section at the bottom.